edgexfoundry/device-rfid-llrp-go/README.md

 On successful build, `*.snap` package (package name format -`snapName_versionNumber_architecture.snap`, eg - `edgex-device-llrp_0.0.0-20201014+39fc566_amd64.snap`) will be created under the root directory

 Always delete the old snap package before rebuilding.
-### Install Device LLRP Snap Packages
+### Install Device RFID LLRP Snap Packages
 - `sudo snap install --devmode --dangerous *.snap`

 Use list command to verify the installation of the snap package
-### Test Device LLRP Snap Packages
+### Test Device RFID LLRP Snap Packages
 #### Start Service
 - `sudo snap start edgex-device-llrp`

 For successful initialization of the service there should be no errors in the logs
 - `sudo snap logs edgex-device-llrp`

-At initialization, Device LLRP Service registeres itself with consul.
-Make sure consul & other Edgex services are running before starting to avoid any errors.
+At initialization, Device RFID LLRP Service registers itself with consul.
+Make sure Consul & other Edgex Snap packages are installed & services are running before starting Device RFID LLRP service , to avoid any errors.

 #### Helpful Commands
 ##### List installed snap packages
 - `snap list`